Bira/octopus-carnival/_drafts/wir-mm-4e-medusa.md

 some degree of poison resistance.
 They also have a gaze attack, which can be either petrification or venom depending on the individual.

-Gazes mechanics are different in both books.
+Gaze mechanics are different in both books.
 MM gazes are standard action attacks, to which blind creatures are immune.
-It's up to the PCs to decide whether it's safer to fight an elite paragon medusa blindfolded or not.
+It's up to the PCs to decide whether it's safer to fight an elite paragon medusa blindfolded or to risk its gaze.

 MV gazes are triggered actions, which means the monster doesn't need to choose between using its weapons or its gaze in a turn.
 Also, blinding yourself won't